dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 5. Enter a Name the new file share and Select **Create**.

-**Note:** The file share quota supports a maximum of 5,120 GiB and can be managed on the File shares blade.
+    >**Note**: The file share quota supports a maximum of 5,120 GiB and can be managed on the File shares blade.

 ### Task 3: Enable AD Authentication for your Storage Account